tiwaryniraj/PU-Hackathon/README.md

+# This was a part of our project in the Projections 2K18 HackaThon on military.

 # Smart-Security-Camera
 IoT Raspberry Pi security camera running open-cv for object detection.
 The camera will send an email with an image of any objects it detects.
 It also runs a server that provides a live video stream over the internet.